-The reputable New Jersey medical malpractice attorneys at Lynch Law Firm have compiled these answers to the most frequently asked questions about hospital-acquired infections.
+The New Jersey medical malpractice attorneys at Lynch Law Firm, PC have compiled these answers to the most frequently asked questions about hospital-acquired infections.
 If you have further questions or wish to discuss your claim with a skilled medical malpractice lawyer, please contact us today for a free, no-obligation case consultation.

 What Are the Different Types of Hospital-Acquired Infections?

 Hospital-acquired infections develop while a patient is staying at a medical facility.
 They occur while a patient is receiving treatment for another disease or health condition.
 Hospital-acquired infections may occur at: